Student Health Insurance Information

 LEWIS & CLARK HEALTH INSURANCE REQUIREMENTS

 Lewis & Clark requires that all degree seeking and visiting, Undergraduate and Law students have medical insurance coverage comparable to that offered through the school’s comprehensive Student Health Insurance Plan.
 For more information on the rationale behind this requirement please click here.
-Students enrolled in the Academic English Studies program also are held to this insurance requirement.
+Students enrolled in the Academic English Studies program and those participating in domestic programs to New York City and Washington DC, also are held to this insurance requirement.
 Students at the Graduate School of Education and Counseling may voluntarily enroll in the Student Health Insurance Plan.
 Students do not need to enroll in the school-sponsored Student Health Insurance Plan to access services at the Student Health Service.
 Many services at the Student Health Service are provided at no charge to students.

 UNDERGRADUATE AND LAW STUDENTS: Lewis & Clark College requires that all degree seeking and visiting, Undergraduate and Law students have medical insurance coverage comparable to that offered through the school’s comprehensive Student Health Insurance Plan.
 Students enrolled in the Academic English Studies program also are held to this insurance requirement.
 Students are afforded one opportunity in each academic year to waive the school’s coverage and must waive each year.
 The premium for the school’s insurance is charged in two installments, one for the Fall term and one for the Spring/Summer terms.
 If students do not submit an annual health insurance waiver ONLINE with AETNA, they will be automatically enrolled in coverage through the Student Health Insurance Plan, for the academic year.
 For eligible students, information regarding the submission of the online insurance waiver, and the associated deadline, will accompany the first billing statement of the semester.
 Any questions about who is eligible to submit an insurance waiver may be directed to Student and Departmental Account Services at 503-768-7829 or email@example.com.